 This is a characteristically drier and cooler time when the winds that flow above Seychelles are subjected by the "South-east Trades" when they reach their highest in the months of July and August.
 Precipitation throughout this period is usually minimal in character and relatively brisk.

 Pre-Northwest Monsoon – November

 This season is noticed by the movement in wind command from Southeast to Northwest connected with the "onset" of the rainy season.
 Throughout this time the temperature remains reasonably warm with very light winds.

 Northwest Monsoon - December to March

-Seychelles climate also remains cool during these months when the sea is lively especially
+Seychelles climate also remains cool during these months when the sea is lively especially in the southwestern coasts.

 Beaches Affected By the Monsoon

 On Mahe, the south-western beaches are most pretentious.
 On the south-western beaches of Praslin, large quantities of seaweed can be expected to be washed up on the beach shores in between the months of May to October

 Even though the Monsoons bring physically powerful winds all but the furthest southern islands lie contentedly outside the cyclonic belt making Seychelles' a year-round destination for sun worshippers and beach lovers.

 Given Seychelles is situated within the Southern Hemisphere the difference between night and day barely changes.
 It is estimated that the islands receive about seven hours of consistent sunshine daily.
 Because Seychelles is within the southern hemisphere they present a completely diverse night sky, this beautiful gift will astound many visitors for various places in the world.